cnsoto/JavaScript-Notes/THIS keyword.md

   console.log(f2()===undefined)// true
 ```
 ----
-When using _THIS_ in an inner function each of the functions (inner and outter function) possess its own relation with _THIS_.
+When using _THIS_ in an inner function each of the functions (inner and outter function) has its own relation with _THIS_.
 And by default _THIS_'s value is the "Global Object".

 ----
 Example 4.2 Shows how the inner function is calling a property of _THIS_.